mrkkrp/modalka/README.md

 ## Example of use

 Let's try to bring modal editing to Emacs using the Modalka package.
-Here is simple collection of translations that an Emacs user could easily adopt:
+Here is a simple collection of translations that an Emacs user could easily adopt:

 ```emacs-lisp
 (modalka-define-kbd "W" "M-w")